Men urged to check for signs of breast cancer

 These are being streamed on various social media platforms on the second Wednesday of each month between the hours of 6:00 pm and 8:00 pm.

-Members of the public can tune in to these events on Zoom, the MistyBlue Cancer Care Foundation's YouTube and Facebook pages, as well as the Jamaica Information Service's YouTube and Facebook pages.
+Members of the public can tune in to these events on Zoom, the MistyBlue Cancer Care Foundation's YouTube and Facebook pages, as well as the JIS's YouTube and Facebook pages.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login